amitdubeyup/coding-learning-resources/dsa/questions.md

 }
 ```

-### Anagrams, Substring/Subsequence Problems
+9. Anagrams

-#### Anagrams: Check if two strings are anagrams by sorting or using frequency count.
+Check if two strings are anagrams by sorting or using frequency count.

 ```javascript
 function isAnagram(s, t) {
     if (s.length !== t.length) return false;